uberall/grails-uber-doc/README.md

 ## How to use this plugin

-This plugin offers basically 9 annotations, along with plural variations of some of them, when applicable:
+This plugin offers basically a set of annotations, along with plural variations of some of them, when applicable:

 ##### @UberDocController:
-identifies a controller which information should be made public on the API.
-If a given controller is meant to serve only an internal API of your app, just don't use this annotation and information about its resources won't be made available.
+Identifies a controller that defines API resources that should be documented.
 ##### @UberDocResource:
-identifies a controller method (aka resource) which information should be made public on the API.
-If a given method on a controller is not meant to have its documentation made available, just don't annotate it.
+Identifies a controller method (aka resource) to be documented.
+Within an `UberDocController`, if a given method on a controller is not meant to have its documentation made available, just don't annotate it.
+Parameters are `requestObject`, `responseObject`, `requestIsCollection`, and `responseIsCollection`.
 ##### @UberDocError(s):
-this annotation provides information about errors to be expected when interacting with a given resource / controller method.
-When used at controller level, defines information about errors to be expected when interacting with every method belonging to that controller.
+Provides information about errors to be expected when interacting with a given resource.
+Parameters are `httpCode` and `errorCode`.
 ##### @UberDocHeader(s):
-provides information about headers to be used when interacting with a given resource / controller method.
-Just like @UberDocError, when used at controller level, defines documentation to be applied to every method within that controller.
+Provides information about headers to be used when interacting with a given resource.
+When used at controller level, defines documentation to be applied to every method within that controller.
+Parameters are `name` and `required`.
 ##### @UberDocUriParam(s):
-provides information about URI parameters used by a resource (e.g.: /api/dogs/{id}/children/{otherId}/).
-This annotation has a parameter called "name", which will be used for displaying about a specific parameter in the URI.
-Note that this is positional, meaning, an annotation about {id} should be used before an annotation about {otherId}, so that information gets displayed in the same order.
+Provides information about URI parameters used by a resource (e.g.: /api/dogs/$id/children/$otherId/).
+Parameters are `name` and `required`. `name` will be used for displaying about a specific parameter in the URI.
+Note that this is positional, meaning, an annotation about $id should be used before an annotation about $otherId to be applied to the resource's URI correctly.
 ##### @UberDocQueryParam(s):
-documents information about query parameters used in a resources URL.
+Documents information about query parameters used in a resources URL.
 For instance, it can be used to document pagination parameters within a URL like /api/dogs/?max=10&offset=3.
+Parameters are `name` and `required`.
+##### @UberDocBodyParam(s):
+Documents information about parameters that have to be sent as part of the body.
+For instance, it can be used to describe a subset of parameters (excluding auto-generated properties) used to create a response object.
 ##### @UberDocModel:
-describes classes used as request or response objects.
+Describes classes used as request or response objects.
 ##### @UberDocProperty:
-defines information about properties of a given request/response object to be made available in the API documentation, such as a description and a sample value.
+Defines information about properties of a given request/response object to be made available in the API documentation.
+Please specify hasMany collections explicitly as Set<Object> / List<Object> and annotate them.
-##### @UberDocImplicitProperty(ies):
+##### @UberDocExplicitProperty(ies):
-allows describing implicit properties (e.g.: id, dateCreated) or properties inherited from superclasses.
+Allows describing additional properties explicitly.
+Such could be values calculated for response objects when marshalling JSON responses for them.
+Parameters are `name` and `type`.

-Notice you don't need to manually enter textual information in annotations.
-By default, resources descriptions will be retrieved from regular message bundles, using proper locales.
-The information entered for description, title and sampleValue in annotations will only be used for overriding purposes.
+Again, resources descriptions will be retrieved from regular message bundles, using proper locales.
+The keys are structured with regard to the resources / objects, parameters and http methods, e.g., `uberDoc.resource.your.path.$someId.PATCH.uriParam.someId.name`.

 Just annotate the proper classes / methods, inject UberDocService and play around with getApiDocs.
-All of the rest (cacheing, UI) can be implemented in the way that fits you best :)
+All of the rest (caching, UI) can be implemented in the way that fits you best :)

 ###### Made with <3 in Berlin